magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > Overview.
 Make sure the filter is set to Web transactions time on the drop-down graph filter.</li>
 <li>Manually narrow the time window.</li>
 <li>Click on Transactions.
-Make sure the filters are set to Web and Most time consuming.
-Investigate the longest running transaction.</li>
+Make sure the filters are set to Web and Most time-consuming.
+Investigate the longest-running transaction.</li>
 <li>If you need to investigate further, consider checking non-web transactions.</li>
 </ol>
 <p>Non-web Transactions:</p>